H.R. 5271: Pakistan Freedom and Accountability Act

 Global Magnitsky Human Rights Accountability Act - Congress.gov

-Office of Foreign Assets Control Sanctions Programs and Information
+Office of Foreign Assets Control - Sanctions Programs and Country Information

-OFAC administers U.S. sanctions programs, making this relevant to how any sanctions authorized by the bill would be implemented.
+OFAC administers U.S. sanctions programs, so any sanctions authorized by this bill would be implemented through this office.

 U.S. House Committee on Foreign Affairs

-The bill identifies the House Foreign Affairs Committee as one of the committees that would receive the President’s report.
+The bill identifies the House Foreign Affairs Committee as one of the two committees that would receive the President's 180-day report.

 H.R.
 5271 Common Questions